The 10 Best Apps for Cyclists You Should Install Right Now!

 Ease of Use & Design

 Ease of use and design are among my top priorities.
-When I install a new app, I don’t want to learn to control it for several days.
-A well-designed app should be intuitive so that even a child can use it.
+When I install a new app, I don’t want to spend several days learning to use it.
+A well-designed app should be intuitive enough for even a child to use.

 Design is crucial for usability.
 I appreciate simple, clean graphics, and the overall impression is also important to me.